syncfusion-content/maui-docs/MAUI/Chat/suggestions.md

     /// <param name="e"><see cref="SuggestionItemSelectedEventArgs"/> as parameter</param>
     private void SfChat_SuggestionItemSelected(object sender, SuggestionItemSelectedEventArgs e)
     {
-        // After tapping/clicking the suggestion item,item will be visible in editor view. e.CancelSendMessage = true;
+        // After tapping or clicking the suggestion item,it will be visible in editor view. e.CancelSendMessage = true;
     }